- July 11, 1943

-Rolf Stommelen was a famous racing driver from Germany who was killed in a crash during IMSA Championship race at Riverside International Raceway.
+Rolf Stommelen (1943-1983) was a racing driver from Germany who was killed in a crash during IMSA Championship race at Riverside International Raceway.

 Over the years, Stommelen was established as one of the best endurance drivers in the world.
 In 1969, he became the first man who exceeded 350 km/h speed at Mulsanne straight, driving a Porsche 917 LH during 24 Hours of Le Mans.
 Unfortunately, he never managed to win the most prestigious endurance race.
 The closest he came was in 1979 when he finished second with Dick Barbour’s Porsche 935 although his starring role was overshadowed by the fame of his co-driver Paul Newman.
 However, he won races in the World Sportscar Championship during 1976 and 1977.